Connect with us

 Pharmacy benefit managers set reimbursement rates for pharmacies by contract.
 But independent pharmacies often do not have the leverage to negotiate the terms of the contracts.

 “I’ve never, never, not one time, been able to negotiate a contract,” said Lomenick.
-“It’s take it or it.
+“It’s take it or leave it.
 If I don’t take it, I won’t have patients coming into my store.”

 Independent pharmacies are faced with a difficult decision: sign a contract that may not adequately compensate them for their service, or turn it down and lose customers.